materialsproject/atomate2/docs/src/user/install.rst

 VASP
 ----

-To get access to VASP on supercomputing resources typically requires that you are added to a user group on the system you work on after your license is verified.
+To get access to VASP on supercomputing resources typically requires that you're added to a user group on the system you work on after your license is verified.
 Ensure that you have access to the VASP executable and that it is functional before starting this tutorial.